wardharold/community/tutorials/julia-jupyter-notebook-server/index.md

 servername = "my-julia-notebook-server"
 acme_registration_email = "fred.c.dobbs@sierra.madre.net"
 ```

+The default value for the acme_server_url variable is the URL of the Let's Encrypt production environment.
+If you are experimenting and genterating lots of certificates use their staging environment to avoid hitting rate limits.
+The URL for the Let's Encrypt staging environment is: https://acme-staging-v02.api.letsencrypt.org/directory

 ## Create a notebook server password
 The notebook server uses a password for authentication.
 You must include a hashed version of your password in the Compute Engine instance startup script ```startup.sh```.
 You will use the Jupyter ```notebook.auth``` Python module to create a hashed version of your desired password.